WANdisco/wandisco-documentation-ldm/docs/manage-migrations.md

 A migration must be stopped or aborted before it can be deleted.
 :::

+### Migration metrics

+View details about migration events and remaining scanned paths to better understand a migration's progress.

+1. In the dashboard, select a migration.
+1. You will be taken to the **Status** of the migration tab by default.

+Under **Migration Metrics**, observe the following:

+* **Events yet to be migrated:** this graph shows the size of the scheduled actions queue across a time period selected in the **Filter by** dropdown menu.
+* **Paths to be scanned:** this graph displays the size of the queue for paths yet to be scanned across a time period selected in the **Filter by** dropdown menu.

 ### Assign exclusions to an existing migration

 Adding exclusions to an existing migration will change the future actions performed for that migration, but will not affect previously migrated content.

-1. In the dashboard, select an ongoing migration to view its **Exclusions**.
+1. In the dashboard, select a migration.
+1. Under the sidebar that appears, select **Exclusions**.
 1. Click **Add** and select the appropriate exclusion template from the drop-down list.

 ### Remove exclusions from an existing migration

-1. In the dashboard, select an ongoing migration to view its **Exclusions**.
+1. In the dashboard, select a migration.
+1. Under the sidebar that appears, select **Exclusions**.
 1. Remove any of the exclusions one at a time.

 ### Stop a migration